insin/sublime-sort-javascript-imports/README.md

 ## Usage

-Select lines containing the import statements you want to sort, then either:
+Select lines containing the import statements you want to sort, then use either of:

-- `Ctrl+Shift+P` → Sort JavaScript Imports, or
+- Command palette: `Ctrl-Shift-P`/`Command-Shift-P` → Sort JavaScript Imports
-- `Alt+F9` on Linux/Windows or `Alt+F5` on Mac (by default)
+- Default key binding: `Alt-F9` on Linux/Windows or `Alt-F5` on Mac

-Lines will be sorted based on the module being imported, respecting (and normalising) any blank lines used to split the imports into different sections.
+Lines will be sorted based on the module path being imported, respecting (and normalising) any blank lines used to divide imports into different categories.

+Any non-import lines in the selection will be moved to the end, separated by a new blank line if necessary.
+[Let me know](https://github.com/insin/sublime-sort-javascript-imports/issues/new) if there's a preferable way to handle these.

 ## Import ordering